 If you have not subscribed to our website, then you are missing out.

-This controversial article is going to be another one of those important articles, mostly because we will provide you with facts and not the type of narrative that goes well with your feelings.
+This controversial article will be another one of those essential articles, primarily because we will provide you with facts and not the type of narrative that goes well with your feelings.

 Let’s dive into the topic, “Theranos: How Elizabeth Holmes Fooled Billionaire Idiots?” without wasting any more time.